martinknytl/EvansLab_borealis_project/Info_basic.md

 If you want to cancel a command type `Command .`

-If you want to view the contents of a directory type `ls`.
+If you want to view the contents of a directory type `ls` (list files).

 If you want to change a directory type `cd `\<directory path\>.